tibbdc/ermer/README.md

 This stack contains the resources below:

 + S3: Amazon S3 is cloud object storage with industry-leading scalability, data availability, security, and performance.
 + API Gateway: Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 + Lambda: Lambda is a compute service that lets you run code without provisioning or managing servers.
 Lambda runs your code on a high-availability compute infrastructure and performs all of the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, code monitoring and logging.
 + Neptune: Amazon Neptune is a fast, reliable, fully managed graph database service that makes it easy to build and run applications.

 ## License Summary

 This sample code is made available under the Apache license.
 See the LICENSE file.

+## How to cite:

+Zhitao Mao,Ruoyu Wang,Haoran Li,Yixin Huang,Qiang Zhang,Xiaoping Liao and Hongwu Ma, ERMer: a serverless platform for navigating, analyzing, and visualizing *Escherichia coli* regulatory landscape through graph database, *Nucleic Acids Research*, 2022; [https://doi.org/10.1093/nar/gkac288](https://doi.org/10.1093/nar/gkac288)